 RareWaters provides you with the opportunity for solitude, unmolested by crowded parking lots, overflowing boat ramps and angling competition.
-When you decide to book a trip, you definitely want to make the most of the opportunity and maximize your success.
-Sometimes you run into muddy water, but when the water is clear and the conditions are ideal, the skill of “reading water” is essential.
-Here is a basic guide to get you started on the journey to develop your ability to read water.
+When you book a trip, you want to make the most of the opportunity and maximize your success.
+Sometimes you run into muddy water, but when the water is clear, and the conditions are ideal, the skill of “reading water” is essential.
+Here is a basic guide to getting you started on the journey to develop your ability to read water.

 How to Read Water